 Fidel Castro is a revolutionary figure and former Prime Minister of Cuba who served the country from 1959 to 1976 and gained a reputation of an anti- capitalist who openly refuted the American dominance in Asian countries.
 He was also the 22nd president of the country, a position he took in 1976 and held until 2008, when he resigned and formally transferred all his duties and powers to his brother, vice -president Raul Castro.
-As a major political, Fidel drew attention for his highly critical views on Capitalists countries including the United States, whose political and corporate influence in Cuba had increased with time.
+As a major political figure, Fidel drew attention for his highly critical views on Capitalists countries including the United States, whose political and corporate influence in Cuba had increased with time.
 In 1965, he became the first secretary of the communist party of Cuba and embarked on a mission of transforming Cuba into a one-party socialist republic.
 As a head of Cuba, Castro led the country for nearly five decades and still remains active till this day.

 Fidel Castro was born on August 13, 1926 in Biran, near Mayari, Cuba.
 His father Angel Castro y Argiz, originally from Spain, was relatively wealthy and owned a sugarcane plantation.
 His mother Lina Ruz Gonzalez had been a maid to Angel's first wife.
 He grew up in wealthy circumstances amid poverty.
 His original name was Fidel Alejandro Castro Ruz.